Olu93/portfolio_carbon_emission_modelling/README.md

 ---

-For detailed technical specifications and methodology, refer to the comprehensive technical report: `Portfolio__Carbon_Emission_Modelling.pdf`
+For detailed technical specifications and methodology, refer to the comprehensive technical report: `Carbon_Emission_Modelling.pdf`